catalyzeio/stratum-docs/environment-metrics.md

 ---
-title: Stratum Environment Metrics
+title: Compliant Cloud Environment Metrics
 category: manage
-summary: See what metrics are available in Stratum.
+summary: See what metrics are available in Compliant Cloud.
 ---

-# Stratum Environment Metrics
+# Compliant Cloud Environment Metrics
-The Stratum Dashboard includes comprehensive metrics for your environment's services.
+The Compliant Cloud Dashboard includes comprehensive metrics for your environment's services.

-## Viewing Metrics in the Stratum Dashboard
+## Viewing Metrics in the Compliant Cloud Dashboard

-Each service in the Stratum Dashboard contains individual graphs of metrics.
+Each service in the Compliant Cloud Dashboard contains individual graphs of metrics.

 Click on the "Details" button for a service to examine them.

 ![view](images/view_details.png)

 ### Duration and Refresh
-By default, the Stratum Dashboard shows the last hour of metrics for the selected service.
+By default, the Compliant Cloud Dashboard shows the last hour of metrics for the selected service.
 You can change the display window by selecting a different option from the dropdown located immediately above the metric graphs.

 ![duration](images/metrics_duration.png)